vannguyengd/gooddata-ui/docs/02_start__using_boilerplate.md

 To start, go to [https://github.com/gooddata/gooddata-create-gooddata-react-app](https://github.com/gooddata/gooddata-create-gooddata-react-app), and follow the instructions in the README file.
 The created application contains its own README with further information about configuration, build and deployment options.

-**NOTE:** This tutorial assumes that you already have an existing GoodData platform account or a GoodData.CN installation.
+**NOTE:** This tutorial assumes that you already have an existing GoodData platform or GoodData Cloud account or a GoodData.CN installation.
-You can create a GoodData platform account for free at [https://www.gooddata.com/free/](https://www.gooddata.com/free/) or download
+You can create a GoodData platform account for free at [https://www.gooddata.com/free/](https://www.gooddata.com/free/), a GoodData Cloud account for free at TODO LINK!!! [https://www.gooddata.com/free/](https://www.gooddata.com/free/) or download
 GoodData.CN at [https://www.gooddata.com/developers/](https://www.gooddata.com/developers/).